ronytacodev/CardSimple_Vue/README.md

 # CARD, BANNER BASIC WITH VUE 2

-Code to create a simple card and a banner with Vue 2, VueCli.
+Code to create a simple card and a banner with Vue 2, VueCli and SASS.

 ## Screenshot
 ___